input-output-hk/essential-cardano-content/content/development-update/weekly-development-report-as-of-2022-09-23.md

 The **ledger** team also worked on era types in terms of organizational consistency, transaction output modules, and improved different parameters for more efficient script and transaction deployment.

+The **consensus** team investigated ways for the UTXO HD mempool integration redesign and reviewed code on the alternative implementation of diff-sequences required by the UTXO HD feature.
+They also completed the Genesis implementation specification draft and started working on epoch boundaries and overhead benchmarking.
+For more details, see [this update](https://input-output-hk.github.io/cardano-updates/posts/2022-09-20-consensus.html).

 ### WALLETS AND SERVICES

 This week, the **Daedalus** team added voluntary-anonymous analytics tracking to the application.
 They also added and tested the LedgerJS library v.5.1.0.